I originally wrote today’s post for GetFeedback. It appeared on their site on February 27, 2020.

 So you’ve taken the time to listen to customers in order to understand the experience they’re having with your brand.
 You’ve uncovered some real pain points for customers – parts of the experience that require more effort on their part than they expected or deserve!
-It’s time to take action and make some improvements. [maybe a link here to the previous article on how to take action on CES]
+It’s time to take action and make some improvements.

 But, first things first: before any improvements can be made to the experience, you’ve got to prove that there are benefits to investing in those improvements.
 Your executives don’t just allot resources because you came up with a great idea.
 You’ve got to sell the idea to get those resources.

 Make no mistake; there are real benefits to improving the customer experience.
 You’ve just got to do your homework, build the business case, and prove it.

 McKinsey reported that a European energy company listened to customers and learned that it took new customers 18 steps to set up their accounts.
 Eighteen steps!
 Talk about customer effort.
 They identified redundancies and more in the process.
 With improvements in place, the steps were cut to just five.
 They reduced costs by 40-50%.
 Customer complaints dropped, as did the number of agents handling those issues, by 80%!

 Gartner noted that “96% of customers with a high-effort service interaction become more disloyal compared to just 9% who have a low-effort experience.
 Disloyal customers are likely to cost the company more — they spread negative word of mouth and cease future purchases.”